 Utilities has evaluated the existing reservoir and pump station and determined they are not up to current seismic and operating standards and are nearing the end of their useful lives.
 Utilities took a collaborative approach over the initial phase of this project to evaluate alternatives and select an option to improve the reservoir and pump station.

 The preferred alternative is to replace the existing Pikes Peak reservoir and relocate the pump station to facilities in Cherry Crest.
-The aging Cherry Crest Pump Station facility located in Cherry Crest Mini Park along 127th Avenue NE will be replaced and will serve both the Cherry Crest and Pikes Peak neighborhoods.
+The aging Cherry Crest Pump Station facility, located in Cherry Crest Mini Park along 127th Avenue NE, will be replaced starting in the fall of 2019 and will serve both the Cherry Crest and Pikes Peak neighborhoods.

 This project is part of our rehabilitation or replacement programs, established to maintain the area’s water service infrastructure.
 Pikes Peak Reservoir has been identified as one of the more seismically deficient reservoirs in the system and is a high priority.

 Collaborative Evaluation Process